 Here are 10 amazing British women in the history of ‘humankind’ that have truly changed the world.
 They have paved their way in history and have influenced many generations.
 Girl Power!

 Let us take a look at Girl Power: 10 Amazing British Women in History.

 1) Florence Nightingale- The lady with the lamp (May 12, 1820- August 13, 1910)

 Florence Nightingale was the pioneer of modern nursing.
-She organised care for wounded soldiers during the Crimean war and that’s when she rose to prominence.
+She organised to care for wounded soldiers during the Crimean war and that’s when she rose to prominence.
 Nightingale served as a manager and a trainer for the nurses.
-She gave nursing a commendable reputation and was an iconic figure in Victorian culture.
+Additionally, she gave nursing a commendable reputation and was an iconic figure in Victorian culture.

 2) Emmeline Pankhurst- The woman behind the suffrage movement in the United Kingdom (July 15, 1858- June 14, 1928)

 Named as one of the 100 most influential people of the 20th century by TIME magazine, Emmeline Pankhurst is the key figure who helped in winning voting rights for women in the UK.
 She established the Women’s Social and Political Union in 1903.

 Although widely criticised for her aggressive tactics, she is regarded as a pivotal element in achieving women’s suffrage in the United Kingdom.

 Women received the right to vote in the UK on 6th February 1918.
 Read about more powerful women right activists here

 3) Margaret Thatcher- The 1st female British Prime Minister (October 13, 1925-April 8, 2013)